arafatamim/rescript-swr/README.md

 ![npm](https://img.shields.io/npm/dm/rescript-swr?color=blue)

 Low-overhead [ReScript](https://rescript-lang.org) bindings to [SWR](https://github.com/vercel/swr).
 Supports version >=2.0.0 & <=3.0.0.
-Compatible with ReScript v10 and onwards.
+Compatible with ReScript v11 and onwards.

-Includes experimental module `SwrEasy` that's designed for a smoother developer experience, with the tradeoff being a slightly higher runtime cost.
+Includes experimental module `SwrEasy` that has a layer of abstraction designed for a smoother developer experience, with the tradeoff being a slightly higher runtime cost.

 ## Installation
 Run
 ```
 npm install rescript-swr swr
 ```
-then update the `bs-dependencies` key in your `bsconfig.json` file to include "`rescript-swr`".
+then update the `bs-dependencies` key in your `rescript.json` file to include "`rescript-swr`".

 ## Examples
 ```rescript